 Now that skin sparing mastectomies are being performed, expansion of the skin is less necessary.
 It is advantageous, however, to place the implant underfilled to prevent excessive pressure on the overlying incision and skin flap in order to prevent wound breakdown and tissue loss.
 The adjustable implant is therefore initially placed underfilled and only filled once healing is assured.

-Improved Tissue Expansion: Breast Reconstruction in a Single Surgery
+Breast Reconstruction at the Time of the Mastectomy in Single Surgery

 Traditionally, a tissue expander is placed at the first surgery and used to expand the overlying skin.
 It is then removed at a second surgery and replaced with a breast implant.
 Thanks to the invention of the Becker Expander implant, a second operation may no longer be necessary to replace the expander with an implant; it can all be accomplished in a single surgery, by simply removing the injection port once the correct size has been obtained during the Boca Raton breast reconstruction surgery.